 The PERC staff bios provide insight into not only our experience, but also why we have become professional photographers.
 Our passion pushes us to excel in an endeavor that is as much a science as it is an art.
 We stay current on technology and also provide a comforting environment so our subjects can be themselves.
 This way we create Images of a Lifetime that truly reflect your lifestyles.

 Theodore “Ted” Salamone, Certified Master Photographer

 He has completed commissions and assignments on 6 continents over a period of several decades.
 Ted has photographed and videotaped more than 800 weddings and events, plus commercial, real estate, editorial, and portrait assignments.
 Above all, he loves photographing performing arts, architectural, and macro images.

-Ted operates 20/20 Photo & Video Studio, which has been the Exclusive Carolina Ballet Nutcracker photographer since 2009.
+Under the 20/20 Photo & Video Studio brand, Ted was the Exclusive Carolina Ballet Nutcracker photographer from 2009 to 2019.
 The studio focuses on commercial, performing arts, real estate, and portrait photography.
 He hires many PERC alums at 20/20, a great on-the-job training benefit for PERC students.